khilang/khi/design.md

 and numbers; JSON, YAML and TOML support objects, dictionaries and arrays; XML supports tagged trees; CSV supports values in a table; and LaTeX supports markup.

-There are applications where one needs to encode a set of data structures not directly supported by any of these formats.
+There are applications where one needs to encode a combination of data structures not directly supported by any of these formats.
 This is not really a problem if all one needs is to serialize data, since many of the formats are versatile enough to systematically encode any data in some way.